trevorsaudi/trevorsaudi.github.io/content/posts/2023-07-21_red_team03/index.md

 ### [CreateRemoteThread](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createremotethread)

 - This API is used to create a thread that runs in the address space of a target process.
-Our target being notepad.exe, this API will help us run our shellcode in that context
+Our target is notepad.exe, this API will help us run our shellcode in that context
-- We specify `hProc`, a handle to the process we are injecting to.
+- We specify `hProc`, a handle to the process that we are injecting to.
 - We then use `WaitForSingleObject` to specify a timeout for the process.
 <!--
 <iframe